Sentinels and Trustless Two-Way Pegs: Updated Thoughts

 The Idea

-There are three parties: The sidechain S, miner M and sidechain user U.
+There are three parties: The sidechain S

-There are some interesting sidechain that M wants to support, so he begins running the Sentinel daemon.
+wants to support, so he begins running the Sentinel daemon.

-In order to function as a Sentinel chain, the sidechain S must provide a loadable WASM module of configuration and consensus code for the sidechain.
-WASM is ideal for this because it is truly cross-platform and properly sandboxed.
-The WASM module is loaded by M into the Sentinel daemon.
+into the Sentinel daemon.
 It configures the Sentinel daemon about where and how to find the sidechain blockheaders.
 Don’t worry, our Sentinels will NOT be validating and storing the sidechain’s blockchain.
 They will be SPV light clients for the sidechain.
 They will validate the blockheaders correctly descend from the sidechain genesis block, according to the consensus rules of sidechain (using PoW or other rules).

 If you’re thinking, “Wait, SPV requires trust or people can just generate fake blockheaders with thefts!”
 Don’t worry, we’ll get there.

-So sidechain user U wishes to make a withdrawal from sidechain to Bitcoin.
+wishes to make a withdrawal from sidechain to Bitcoin.
 How would this work?

-1. U makes a withdrawal transaction on S and it is included in an S block.
-The header of the block must include a merkle root for the transaction tree, and also a merkle root for the global state (UTXO set, account set, etc).
+block.
+The header of the block must include a merkle root for the transaction tree, and also a merkle root for the global state (UTXO set, account set, etc).- A marker transaction is placed on the Bitcoin blockchain with the

-3. There is some arbitrary delay.
+blockhash.
+This proves a sidechain block (and thus the withdrawal) existed at this point in history.
+This can be placed by any means, such as MM, BMM or whatever mechanism we choose. - There is some arbitrary delay.
 Let’s say 100 blocks.
 After the marker transacation, the blockhashes of the Bitcoin blocks are aggregated through XOR or cryptographic hashing and used as randomized input for the next steps.

-4. After the mandated delay, U makes the withdrawal transaction from a sidechain UTXO on the Bitcoin chain.
+makes the withdrawal transaction from a sidechain UTXO on the Bitcoin chain. - At the same time,

-6. If step 5 returns true, then the transaction is valid and miners can mine it.
-If it returns false the withdrawal is a forgery.
+the withdrawal is a forgery.
 Miners should not attempt to mine a withdrawal transaction until a valid proof is available, or they risk their block being invalidated by nodes.

 Why This Works